-For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the Faculty of Electrical Engineering and Computer Science study abroad section.
+For details of subject-specific cooperative projects and general support concerning studying abroad, please contact the Faculty of Electrical Engineering and Computer Science studying abroad section (currently in German).
 Staff are available to help you prepare for your stay abroad as well as provide support during your time abroad.

 Building upon knowledge and skills gained in your bachelor’s program, the master’s degree allows you to develop expertise in the methods, approaches, and technologies of computer science.
 You deepen your technical knowledge and gain an insight into current research topics in the various fields involved, with seminars, projects, and the master’s thesis all very closely linked to the latest research work.